 Coming to Azores without going hiking is like a trip to Paris without seeing the Eiffel Tower.
 Simply unnaceptable.

-There’s a total of 86 official hiking trails in the Azores islands, with different sizes, landscapes, altitudes, and difficulty levels, covering a distance of 800+ km.
-It’s one of the must-do activities in the islands, if not THE one you must try.
+There’s a total of 83 official hiking trails in the Azores islands, with different sizes, landscapes, altitudes, and difficulty levels, covering a distance of 800+ km.
+It’s definitely one of the must-do activities in the islands.

 - Total distance covered: 800km